June 8, 2023

 There are various solutions based on their composition and nature that may provide relief to various problems, among which are:

 Homogenous Solutions: Homogeneous solutions have an even composition and single-phase appearance.
-Solute particles are evenly dispersed within their solvent matrix at molecular level.
+Solute particles are evenly dispersed within their solvent matrix at the molecular level.
 Homologous solutions may also be further classified based on their

 Liquid Solutions: Examples are found within water supplies like tap water; these solutions typically consist of only one solute dissolving into one solvent at once.
 Liquid Solutions: Examples include saltwater (dissolved sodium chloride in water) and sugar syrup.
 Sugar syrup also falls within this category of solutions, being made by dissolving it into another liquid solvent such as sugar itself.